-This year's Fifa Club World Cup has already commenced in Morocco.
-Moghreb Athletic de Tetouan lost to Auckland City in the qualification round to decide the last of the quarter-finalists.
-Auckland play ES Setif, the reigning African champions, for the right to take on Copa Libertadores winners San Lorenzo in the semi-finals.
+This year's FIFA Club World Cup has already commenced in Morocco.
+Moghreb Athletic de Tetouan lost to Auckland City in the qualification round to decide the last of the quarterfinalists.
+Auckland plays ES Setif, the reigning African champion, for the right to take on Copa Libertadores winner San Lorenzo in the semifinals.

 While it is true that the world's football leagues all run contrary to each other, the Club World Cup takes place at a time when the focus is very much on the European game.
-In fact, the first game of this year's edition took place on the night that Manchester City were fighting for their Champions League lives against Roma.
-Fifa went up against Europe's premier club competition with a game that was not exactly dripping in star quality.
-Tetouan and Auckland, incidentally, played out a 0-0 draw; not exactly the grand depart Fifa would have hoped for.
+In fact, the first game of this year's edition took place on the night that Manchester City was fighting for its Champions League life against Roma.
+FIFA went up against Europe's premier club competition with a game that was not exactly dripping in star quality.
+Tetouan and Auckland, incidentally, played out a 0-0 draw.
+Not exactly the grand depart FIFA would have hoped for.

-Real Madrid play in La Liga on Friday night in order to squeeze in their Club World Cup commitments before their mid-season break.
+Real Madrid plays in La Liga on Friday night in order to squeeze in its Club World Cup commitments before the mid-season break.
 Games are coming thick and fast for the other teams, too.
 Playing in the Club World Cup is less a privilege than an inconvenience in terms of scheduling.
-Much work is being done, currently, to improve the Fifa calendar and the Club World Cup could, perhaps, benefit from a move.
+Much work is being done, currently, to improve the FIFA calendar and the Club World Cup could, perhaps, benefit from a move.

 In late July and early August, plenty of Europe's top teams are on the move for friendly matches around the world.
 By placing the Club World Cup at the start of the European season, when fewer league matches have commenced in earnest, then more might be tempted to watch it.

 Due to the money on offer, the concentration of the world's best talent is in Europe's major leagues.
-Not one of the biggest, most recognisable non-European stars around the world play their club football on their home continent.
+Not one of the biggest, most recognizable non-European stars around the world plays their club football on their home continent.
 It means that Europe has the pick of its own talent as well as whatever the wider world has to offer.
-Every other side at the Club World Cup is an underdog with respect to the might of the Champions League holders.
-That leads to a apathy on the part of supporters and the wider public in general.
+Every other side at the Club World Cup is an underdog with respect to the might of the Champions League holder.
+That leads to apathy on the part of supporters and the wider public in general.

 Much of the appeal of the extinct Intercontinental Cup lay in the fact the South American teams were relatively unknown to European audiences.
 As such it gave an opportunity for fans in Europe to become acquainted with massive stars like Pele and Zico.
 The relative lack of TV exposure of bygone days was in stark contrast with today's saturation when a European consumer can watch A-League in the morning, Africa Cup of Nations in the afternoon and Copa Libertadores at night.